brionac/NRandom/readme.md

 //var NRandom = require('normaldisrandom').default
 let nr = new NRandom();

-//Create a pool with poolId, miu and sigma.
+//Create a pool with poolId, μ and σ.
-//sigma[i] has a default value miu[i]/3
+//σ[i] has a default value with μ[i]/3 nr.newRandomPool(1000,
-nr.newRandomPool(1000,
   [6, 3, 2],
   [6/3, 3/3, 2/3]